torrentails/StS-Bottle-in-a-Bottle/planned.md

 Apply 1 chain each time you hit an enemy with an attack.

 Chain X
     Target takes X extra damage from attacks.
-Removed at the start of the enemies turn turn.
+Removed at the start of the enemies turn.

-### Flywheel (Boss)

-Any energy you have remaining at the end of a non-boss battle is carried over to the start of the next battle.

-Synergy - Ice Cream:
-Lose both Flywheel and Ice Cream, gain Perpetual Ice Cream Generator

-### Perpetual Ice Cream Generator
-Gain 1 energy at the start of your turn.